-Java Document Signing Library - Add Digital Signatures & Metadata
+Java Document Signing Library – Create Audit Trail with Digital Signatures & Metadata

 Why You Need This Guide

 Ever found yourself manually signing dozens of contracts, only to lose track of who signed what and when?
+Creating an audit trail for every document is essential for compliance and accountability.
 Or maybe you’re building an application that needs to automate document approvals while maintaining a complete audit trail.
 You’re not alone—and you’re in the right place.

 This guide shows you how to programmatically sign documents in Java while embedding metadata that tracks every detail.
 Whether you’re automating HR onboarding, managing legal contracts, or building a document management system, you’ll learn how to add digital signatures that are both secure and traceable.